svenstaro/docker-phoronix-test-suite/README.md

 A Docker image featuring a ready-to-run installation of the Phoronix Test Suite

 This is designed to run entirely unattended without having to supply any options.
 You can find the results of the benchmark in stdout during its run.
+It does **not** require root.

 The tests that will be run are a sensible mix of real-world and synthetic benchmarks.